 The word ‘friendly’ might not instantly come to mind when you think of some of the busiest cities in Europe, but with all those people comes a lot of good.
-We asked our social audience of 1.5 million people “where you would find the friendliest cities in Europe?”
+We looked to our audience to find out “where you would find the friendliest cities in Europe?”

 From how easy the city is to navigate or strangers helping you find your way when that pesky roaming data doesn’t work to making new best friends in a local bar, these are the cities across the continent where you’ll be made to feel the most welcome.

 Eastern European cities rated highly overall, with more than one UK, German and Spanish cities also making it into the Top 10.
 As for the most friendly city?
 You’ll just have to read on…

 The friendliest cities in Europe 2019How do these rankings work?

 Parisians might seem a little gruff at first, especially if you don’t speak French, but don’t take it personally.
 Tourists might feel a little cast aside here (despite it being a hugely popular tourism destination).